Jacob Whiteduck-Lavoie

 Jacob Whiteduck-Lavoie is a Canadian actor from Quebec.
 He is most noted for his performance in the film A Colony (Une colonie), for which he received a Canadian Screen Award nomination for Best Supporting Actor at the 7th Canadian Screen Awards in 2019 and a Prix Iris nomination for Revelation of the Year at the 21st Quebec Cinema Awards.

 He is a member of the Kitigan Zibi Anishinabeg First Nation.

-He has also appeared in the film Bootlegger, the short films Screw the Boys and The Music Video, the television series District 31 and the television miniseries Eaux turbulentes.
+He has also appeared in the films Bootlegger and Billie Blue (Cœur de slush), the short films Screw the Boys, The Music Video and Bleach, the television series District 31, Premier trio and the television miniseries Eaux turbulentes.